The Perfect Sourdough Calzone | Easy and Delicious

 Preheat your oven to 450 degrees F.

-Divide the dough into 4 equal portions.
+Divide the pizza dough into 4 equal portions.

 Sourdough Calzone